franklsm1/bdd-cucumber-example/README.md

 # bdd-cucumber-example
-A BDD example using cucumber, selenium-webdriver, Pug, and pure vanilla JS for the front end (with pre-compiled pug).
+A node.js application developed using an Express framework and a behavior driven development(BDD) process.

-The application is a Catalog of sorts that pulls from the Best Buy API and shows different available products.
+The application itself is a Catalog that pulls from the Best Buy API and shows different available products.

-*Built using: node v4.6.2 (npm v2.15.11) on a Mac, but should work on all platforms with different versions of node
+### Info about the app:

+- CucumberJS is used as the test framework
+- Selenium is used to run the webpage automation tests
+- Pug, formerly known as jade, is used to create and manipulate the webpage
+- Pure vanilla javascript is the only thing running on the client side (aside from 2 small pre-compiled Pug templates)
+- The cross-env module is used to allow the run scripts to work on all operating systems

 ### Behavior Driven Development (BDD)
 BDD combines test driven development (TDD) with a human readable aspect.
 It provides software development and management teams with shared tools and a shared process to collaborate on software development.